jolmoo/A-POO-CALIPSIS-ZOMBI/README.md

 # A-POO-CALIPSIS-ZOMBI
-A mini-videogame made with Java(University-Project from POO)
+A mini-videogame made with Java(University-Project from OOP)